GRECO Expects More Graft-Prevention Efforts from Austria

-The country, according to GRECO’s statement, has fully complied with only one out of 19 recommendations set in 2016, including five recommendations partly implemented and 13 not touched yet.
+The country, according to GRECO’s statement, has fully complied with only one out of 19 recommendations set in 2016, including five recommendations partly implemented and 13 not yet touched.

-Austrian authorities, as the country’s media reported, should focus primarily on appointments of judicial personnel, as most exposed to possible political influences.
+Austrian authorities, as the country’s media reported, should focus primarily on appointments of judicial personnel, as they are most exposed to possible political influences.

 “The risk of political interference remains a reality in Austria,” Austrian Kurier wrote citing experts.

-It noted a case in which requirements for a position of an administrative court chief were completely changed to fit the qualifications of the chief of the office of the head of a local government.
+GRECO noted a case in which the requirements for a position of an administrative court chief were completely changed to fit the qualifications of the chief of the office of a local government's head.

 Following “massive public criticism,” the cabinet chief reportedly did not get the judicial post, but became, instead, head of a local assembly.

-It also welcomes Austria’s plans to improve the appraisal system of judges and prosecutors as well as the rules on incompatibilities with functions in the executive and legislative branches of power.
+It also welcomes Austria’s plans to improve the appraisal system of judges and prosecutors as well as rules on incompatible functions in the executive and legislative branches of power.

-As Austria did not show expected speed in implementing the GRECO’s recommendations, with the level of compliance deemed as “globally unsatisfactory,” the country will remain subject to GRECO’s non-compliance procedure.
+As Austria did not show expected speed in implementing GRECO’s recommendations, with the level of compliance deemed “globally unsatisfactory,” the country will remain subject to GRECO’s non-compliance procedure.

-The Austrian authorities are therefore expected to file a new report on progress by the end of this year.
+The Austrian authorities are therefore expected to file a new progress report by the end of this year.